বাংলাहिन्दी

 Then, the nightmare begins.
 A few months after moving in, you walk across your beautiful living room and hear a disturbing "hollow" tapping sound beneath your feet.
 The neat grout lines between the tiles start cracking, turning into loose powder.
 Suddenly, with a loud crack, a tile completely debonds and pops upward—a frightening phenomenon known in construction as "tenting."
 If you invested in a modern epoxy floor, you might walk in one morning to find the coating bubbling, blistering, or peeling away in large, ugly flakes like a bad sunburn.

-WhyThis Happens: The Root Causes of Flooring Failure.
+The Root Causes of Flooring Failure

 Flooring does not fail because you walked on it too hard.